aspnmy/python-devs/README.md

 the current versions that are available:

 <!---
 It would be great if we could create this list dynamically, since it's the we already auto-detect the active versions from the git tags.
+For now, when new versions come out, I just edit this list manually, using the GitLab web UI.
 --->

 * [Python 3.13.0b4](https://www.python.org/downloads/release/python-3130b4/)